mradocy/BaseUnityProject/README.md

 ## PART 2: Copying the Base Unity Project

-* Make sure KDiff3 is installed and can be accessed through the command line.

 * Copy create-base-unity-project.cmd (located at the root of BaseUnityProject) into the root project folder.

 * Run create-base-unity-project.cmd.
-It will use KDiff3 to copy the files from BaseUnityProject to the new Unity project.
+It will use robocopy to copy the files from BaseUnityProject to the new Unity project.
 This file will then delete itself.